 4: Data Breaches

 Information would become a top priority for businesses around the world.
-Protecting digital communication is the main objective now, whether for an organization or an individual.
+Protecting digital communication is the main objective now, whether for an organization or an individual, and it’ll be essential to safeguard your information, you can get a professional data protection and backup service to guard your data in case there’s a disaster.
 Every virus or small error in your framework browser or apps can allow an attacker to harvest your private information.

 The General Data Protection (GDPR) went into effect on May 25th, 2018, providing data protection and privacy to individuals in the European Union (EU).
 Comparably, the California Consumer Privacy Act (CCPA) went into effect on January 1st 2020, to protect consumer protection in California.